chiehan1/ComparativePager/README.md

 # ComparativePager
-Add JiangKangyur pb tag to other Kangyur
+Add Kangyur pb tag to other Kangyur
 ```
 npm install
 ```

-excute this command to run index.js to insertTags
+Put one kangyur txt or xml which you want to take pb tags from in the "takePbTagsHere" folder.

+Put another kangyur txt or xml file which you wish to insert pb tags to in the "insertPbTagsHere" folder.

+There should be only one file in "takePbTagsHere" folder, same as "insertPbTagsHere" folder.

+Then
 ```
-npm run insertTags
+node index.js
 ```

+The "output.txt" and "uncertainTags.txt" will be created.
+The output.txt is the kangyur which the wanted pb tags is inserted to.
+The uncertainTags.txt shows the suspected wrong inserted pb.

-some information to avoid bugs:
+Some information to avoid bugs:

 https://github.com/chiehan1/PbInserter/wiki